The Further Adventures of Lord Quas: Reception

-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, The Further Adventures of Lord Quas received an average score of 79% based on 23 reviews, indicating "generally favorable reviews".
+The Further Adventures of Lord Quas received positive reviews from critics.
+At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 79% based on 23 reviews, indicating "generally favorable reviews".

 Jonathan Forgang of Stylus Magazine gave the album a grade of A−, saying, "The Further Adventures of Lord Quas features some of Madlib's most difficult and most accomplished production work to date."